nastechnology/nacs-dev-puppetmaster/README.md

 This will leave you with a fully operational Puppet setup to cut your teeth on.

-If you still get errors from Vagrant, just issue vagrant reload until they clear up.
-This is just an issue with the various parts being exchanged between the Puppet Master and PuppetDB servers during initial configuration.
-This only needs to be done once.

 ## IP Addresses

 <table>
 <tr><th>Puppet Master</th><td>192.168.2.10</td></tr>
-<tr><th>Dashboard</th><td>192.168.2.11</td></tr>
-<tr><th>PuppetDB</th><td>192.168.2.12</td></tr>
 </table>

 #Usage

 The ``nacs-dev-puppetmaster/puppet`` directory is linked to ``/etc/puppet`` on your Puppet Master.
 You should put your classes in the ``puppet/classes`` directory and your modules in the ``puppet/modules`` directory.

-You can access the Puppet Dashboard by hitting http://192.168.2.11:3000 in your web browser.

 #What's next?